Moose collision 'just like a Hollywood movie,' says driver | CBC News

 "[It was] like a Hollywood movie.
 When you see those movies where someone bangs into a wall or T-bones a vehicle, and that ringing that they play in someone's ears — that's exactly what it felt like," said Spurrell.

-Spurrell's vehicle collided with a moose on the Foxtrap Access Road while he was driving to Paradise from Holyrood.
+Spurrell's vehicle collided with a moose on the Trans-Canada Highway near the Foxtrap Access Road while he was driving to Paradise from Holyrood.
 Smashing into the animal while driving 100 km/h, both Spurrell and his partner managed to survive the crash with minimal injuries — and startling dashcam footage of the event.

 Airbags exploded